Rei-SwitchBot/faq/en-us/Hub Mini.md

 SwitchBot Hub Mini uses 159 kB of data traffic per hour.

-When the Hub Mini has been used as a tool to enable the cloud service for the SwitchBot Bluetooth devices, the daily traffic can be calculated as follows.
+When the Hub Mini has been used as a tool to enable the Third-party Service for the SwitchBot Bluetooth devices, the daily traffic can be calculated as follows.

 159 kB x the number of Bluetooth devices x 24 hours